WillowHayward/WillHayCode.github.io/pages/01.home/pmm-4/post.md

 # Terminology

 One of the trickier parts of programming is naming things.
 Finding intuitive ways to describe stuff, over and over again.
-It's not necessarily hard, it just comes up a lot and it can get a bit exhausted.
+It's not necessarily hard, it just comes up a lot and it can get a bit exhausting.

 The easiest way (in my opinion) is to use a mental model.
 Find something that exists in the real world that's *kinda* similar and just use the same terms.